-In this article, I’ll be giving a brief review of the Winmau Blade 4 Dartboard (WB4), sharing my thoughts as to how it stands out from other dartboards on the market.
+With that being said, today we’ll be reviewing the popular Winmau Blade 4 Dartboard (WB4), sharing our thoughts on how it weighs up to other dartboards on the market.

-Now, you might be wondering what Dual Core could possibly mean in for a dartboard.
-Well, it’s not embedded with a microprocessor if that’s what you’re thinking.
-We’ll clarify exactly what this means later on in the review, so keep reading!
+Now, you might be wondering what Dual Core could possibly mean for a dartboard.
+Well it’s not embedded with a microprocessor, if that’s what you’re thinking.
+We’ll clarify exactly what this means later on in the review, so keep reading.

 #1 Staple-Free Wiring